nightconcept/dotfiles/README.md

 - Homebrew >= 4.2.9 (macOS) - Order of events require Homebrew to be installed before running `install.sh`.

 ## Installation
-macOS and Ubuntu will need some pre-install commands run to install git.
+macOS and Ubuntu will need some bootstrapping commands run to `install.sh`.

 ### Ubuntu Bootstrapping
 Install pre-requisites: